 This post is also available in: Italiano

-You read the title: this vegan noodles soup is easy.
+You read the title: this vegan miso soup with tofu is easy.
 And if I say easy, you can trust me, IT IS.
 I’m not an expert on soups and ramen/noodles soups, in fact I’ve always hated soups.
 To be precise, I’ve always hated minestrone soups and chicken broth.

 But this one is different.
 This one has a flavorful veggie broth (oh gosh, I wish I could sip it right now!) and a delicious tasty tofu (I’ve never thought I would say that).
 This one made me love soups (at least this!)